peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

   compromise inference, works well in a functional setting and integrates in our theoretical framework thanks to qualified types.
-- Affe does not need to support successive borrows (i.e., borrows in successive expressions), as region inference will place appropriate regions around each of them.
+- Affe does not need to support successive borrows (i.e., borrows in successive expressions) as region inference will place appropriate regions around each of them.
 - The extension to algebraic data types is easy and done in our prototype.
-The only difficulty is to verify nesting, in particular linear objects must not live inside unrestricted types.
+The only difficulty is to verify nesting: notably linear objects must not live inside unrestricted types.
 - Interior mutability is the ability to mutate an object from a shared borrow.
 In rust, this is provided by an unsafe primitive.
-  Affe would have the same constraints.
+  Affe would generally have the same constraints.
 However, Affe can safely express types such as Cell using mutable records:

-  type ('a : 'k) ref : 'k = { mutable content : 'a } where ('k <= Un_infty)
+  type ('a : 'k) ref : 'k = { mutable content : 'a } where ('k <= un)

 # Functional idioms and combinators